-Conversion balances are the list of your organization's balances for the day before your organization starts using Xero.
-That is, conversion balances are like a snapshot of your organization's balances just before you start using Xero.
+Conversion balances are the list of your organisation's balances for the day before your organisation starts using Xero.
+That is, conversion balances are like a snapshot of your organisation's balances just before you start using Xero.

 - Account balances are the first step towards preparing your reports in Xero.
 Your reports won't be accurate until you've entered your account balances.
 However, you can start using Xero without entering any account balances.